COMP2160-Game-Development/Prac-12/README.md

 # COMP2160 Prac Week 12 - Refactoring

 ## Today's Task
-Today's prac is focused on putting your game development skills in action, rather than learning a new skill.
+Today's prac is focused on putting your game development skills in action, rather than learning a new area of development.
 This practical involves refactoring an older practical from the unit.
 You can pick any practical you already have a full mark for.
 If you only have half marks for practicals, speak to your demonstrator about which practical task is best for you to pick.

 ## Refactoring
 This task involves refactoring a previous practical task you have completed.
 Refactoring is the process of re-writing code to improve its operations without changing functionality.
 The topic was previously covered in live lectures by both Cameron and Malcolm.
 You can also read Vasileios Karavasilis' [Game Developer article on Refactoring](https://www.gamedeveloper.com/programming/refactoring-the-way-to-perfection-) for more context.